Congratulations to all of you for helping to change air travel for the better for people with disabilities.

-Thankfully, there is some good news on the horizon.
-Senator Tammy Baldwin from Wisconsin and Representative Jim Langevin of Rhode Island are both championing air travel rights for people with disabilities with the introduction of two bills, (Senate bill S. 1318 and House bill H.R.
-5004, both called the Air Carriers Access Amendments Act
+Our Congressional champions Senator Tammy Baldwin D-WI and Representative Jim Langevin, D-RI 2nd are both championing air travel rights for people with disabilities again with the introduction of two new bills, Senate bill S. 669 and House bill H.R.
+1549, the Air Carriers Access Amendments Act of 2019.

-United Spinal Association wholeheartedly supports both these bills, but we need you, your family and friends to call your Members of Congress and ask them to please co-sponsor S. 1318/H.R.
-5004, the Air Carriers Access Amendments Act.
+United Spinal Association wholeheartedly supports both these bills, but we need you, your family and friends to call your Members of Congress and ask them to please co-sponsor S. 669/H.R.
+1549, the Air Carriers Access Amendments Act of 2019.

-Read The Position Paper (PDF): AIR CARRIER ACCESS AMENDMENTS ACT
+Read The Position Paper (PDF): United Spinal Supports ACAAA 2019